kyle-pena-nlp/jevchat/README.md

 > Given the user's question and the reply written so far, which symbol comes next?

-The options are an alphabet plus a way to stop.
+The options are an alphabet plus an option to stop emitting.
 Jev returns a probability for each one, and the sampler draws the next symbol from that normalised distribution.
 Append, repeat, and stop when STOP is drawn.
-The decision model becomes a language model, one symbol at a time.

-There are several alphabets and sampling strategies.
+There are several alphabets and sampling strategies available.

 The idea is for fun, the cost is somewhat impractical, and the results are hilarious.

 <img width="450" height="403" alt="image" src="https://github.com/user-attachments/assets/8be3a47a-da3c-4df6-a617-d485c61a7db7" />